Skip Ribbon Commands

 Click here to insert a picture from SharePoint.
 Click here to insert a picture from SharePoint.

-Once your child has a tooth, your doctor may recommend that your child receive fluoride varnish treatments in the pediatrician's office to help prevent tooth decay.
-This can be done 2 to 4 times per year.
+Once your child has a tooth, your doctor may recommend that your child receive fluoride varnish treatments in the pediatrician's office.
+This helps prevent tooth decay.
+Fluoride varnish can be applied 2 to 4 times per year.
 The number of treatments depends on how likely it is that your child may get a cavity.

 Fluoride varnish is safe and used by dentists and doctors all over the world to help prevent tooth decay in children.
 Only a small amount is used, and hardly any fluoride is swallowed.
 It is quickly applied and hardens.
 Then it is brushed off after 4 to 12 hours.